Message Batching & Throughput Optimization for Web Push Delivery

 }

 Architecture Trade-offs: Higher concurrency increases throughput but risks TCP connection exhaustion and provider-side IP reputation degradation.
-Monitor netstat or equivalent metrics to ensure TIME_WAIT sockets do not exceed system limits.
+Monitor TIME_WAIT socket counts to ensure they stay within OS limits.

 Optimizing Payload & Connection Throughput